blitz-research/libsgd/libsgd/README.md

 &bull; blitzmax/ : Contains BlitzMax module file and examples.

-&bull; html/ : Contains Doxygen generated help files.
+&bull; html/ : Contains Sphinx generated htmlhelp files.

 &bull; include/ : Contains header files for C/C++ apps.
 This directory should be added to your C/C++ compiler's 'include directories' setting.

 &bull; lib/ : Contains dynamic library for C/C++ apps.
 This directory should be added to your C/C++ compiler's 'library directories' setting.
 To use LibSGD in your C/C++ app, your app must link with libsgd_dynamic.lib, and libsgd_dynamic.dll must be copied to your executable's path so it can be found at runtime.

-&bull; python/ : Contains helloworld.py and examples.
-The python libsgd package can be installed using pip, eg: ``python -m pip install --upgrade libsgd``

 &bull; nodejs/ : Contains node.js wrapper module.
 The libsgd.node file must be in the current directory when you run a node.js app that wants to use libsgd.

+&bull; python/ : Contains helloworld.py and examples.
+The python libsgd package can be installed using pip on Windows, eg: ``python -m pip install --upgrade libsgd``

 &bull; zig/ : Contains WIP sgd.zig wrapper for the zig language.

+&bull; README.md : This file.

 &bull; VERSIONS.txt : Summary of version changes.

-&bull; README.md : This file.

 ### Notes